Affine noncommutative geometry: 2a. Quantum groups

 \begin{proof} This is something quite deep, going back to Woronowicz \cite{wo2} in a slightly different form, and to Malacarne \cite{mal} in the simplified form presented above.
-The idea is that this can be proved by doing a lot of abstract algebra, as follows:
+The idea is that this can be proved by doing some abstract algebra, as follows:

 (1) We have indeed a construction $A\to C$ as above, whose output is a tensor $C^*$-subcategory with duals of the tensor $C^*$-category of Hilbert spaces.

 (2) We have as well a construction $C\to A$ as above, simply by dividing the free $*$-algebra on $N^2$ variables by the relations in the statement.